Hey, it’s Russell here (creator of Eat Like An Adult):

 Or they get frustrated trying to follow the self imposed rules of a particular diet.

-In the next few weeks I’ll be starting to do livestreams on Facebook & Youtube.
+I’ve started doing livestreams on Facebook & Youtube.
 I’ll be showing you how to make this type of nutrient dense food from real ingredients.

 If you’d like to receive free recipes from me, I’d recommend joining my Recipe of the Week Club.